akka/akka-http/docs/src/main/paradox/server-side/websocket-support.md

 Let's look at how the above example can be rewritten using the high-level routing DSL.

-Instead of writing the request handler manually, the routing behavior of the app is defined by a route that uses the `handleWebSocketRequests` directive in place of the `WebSocket.handleWebSocketRequestWith`:
+Instead of writing the request handler manually, the routing behavior of the app is defined by a route that uses the @ref[handleWebSocketMessages](../routing-dsl/directives/websocket-directives/handleWebSocketMessages.md) directive instead of `WebSocket.handleWebSocketRequestWith`:

 Scala
 :  @@snip [WebSocketDirectivesExamplesSpec.scala]($test$/scala/docs/http/scaladsl/server/directives/WebSocketDirectivesExamplesSpec.scala) { #greeter-service }